uribench/handbook-workshop/Guides/About/Exercise_3.md

 Note that guides may include references to topics, but topics cannot reference guides.

-Now we are ready to proceed and push the changes to the remote repository on GitHub, and create a pull request to propose our changes.
+Now we are ready to proceed and connect the new guides and topics to the Handbook.
 This will be done in the next exercise.

 ---